Samuel Benchetrit

 Samuel Benchetrit (born 26 June 1973) is a French writer, actor, screenwriter, and director.

 Biography

 Benchetrit was born to a family of Romani, Sephardic and Ashkenazi Jewish ancestry.

 At age fifteen, he left school to focus on photography.

 Born in Champigny-sur-Marne, Benchetrit was married to French actress Marie Trintignant from 1998 until her murder by her lover Bertrand Cantat in 2003.
 On 17 April 1998 the couple had a child, Jules Benchetrit.

 From 2005 to 2012 Benchetrit was in a relationship with French actress Anna Mouglalis; they have a daughter, Saül, born on 7 March 2007.

 In 2016, while shooting his fifth film, Dog, Benchetrit fell in love with Vanessa Paradis, whom he directed.
 They married in June 2018.

+In 2021, the comedy film Cette musique ne joue pour personne (English title: Love Songs for Tough Guys) was selected for the 2021 Cannes Film Festival.

+Personal life

+From 1998 to 2003, Samuel Benchetrit was married to Marie Trintignant, whom he met in 1993; in the year of their marriage, they had a son, the future actor Jules Benchetrit, who appeared in Benchetrit's film Chez Gino and played one of the leading roles in Macadam Stories (Asphalte).

+With Anna Mouglalis, he has a daughter who became an actress, named Saül, born on 7 March 2007.
+Both appear on the poster for his film I Always Wanted to Be a Gangster (J'ai toujours rêvé d'être un gangster).

+Since November 2016, he has been in a relationship with French actress and singer Vanessa Paradis, whom he married on 30 June 2018 in Saint-Siméon.
+In August 2026 the couple released a joint statement announcing they had separated after 8 years of marriage.